-Personal Experiences (12 questions)
+Personal experiences (11 questions)

-- 19. During the last year, have any students disclosed to you that they were a victim of an unwanted sexual experience (including sexual assault), domestic violence, dating violence, or stalking, regardless of where such incident is reported to have occurred? - 20.
-For the most recent disclosed incident, did you report the disclosure to the Title IX Coordinator, Campus Police/Public Safety, Student Affairs, or another office on campus? - 21.
-To which office(s) did you report the most recent disclosed incident? (check all that apply)

-- 22. If other, please specify: - 28.
-Why didn't you report the most recent disclosed incident? (check all that apply) - 23.
-During the last year, have you experienced unwanted sexual comments, sexual slurs, or demeaning jokes? - 52.
-Who was the person/s making the comments, slurs, or jokes? - 53.
-Check the setting/s where this occurred (check all that apply) - 54.
-Did you take any action after this experience/s? (check all that apply) - 55.
-During the last year, have you received unwanted sexually suggestive digital communications, either words or images or both, including emails, texts, social media communications, or in letters or other written communications? - 58.
-Who was the person/s sending unwanted communications? - 60.
-Did anything change because of this experience (check all that apply)
+- 29. During the last year, have any students disclosed to you that they were a victim of an unwanted sexual experience (including sexual assault), domestic violence, dating violence, or stalking, regardless of where such incident is reported to have occurred? - 30.
+For the most recent disclosed incident, did you report the disclosure to the Title IX Coordinator, University Police/Public Safety, Student Affairs, or another office on campus? - 31.
+To which office(s) did you report the most recent disclosed incident?
+(Check all that apply): (1) Title IX Coordinator/s, (2) University Police or Public Safety, (3) Counseling Center, (4) Advocacy Center, (5) Student Affairs, (6) Health Center, (7) Affirmative Action, (8) Human Resources, (9) Other - 33.
+Why didn't you report the most recent disclosed incident?
+(Check all that apply): (1) The student asked me not to, (2) I am designated as a confidential resource on campus, (3) None of the above - 35.
+During the last year, have you experienced unwanted sexual comments, sexual slurs, or demeaning jokes? - 36.
+Who was the person/s making the comments, slurs, or jokes?
+(Check all that apply): (1) A student, (2) A faculty member, (3) A staff member, (4) Someone from off-campus, (5) Not sure, (6) Prefer not to answer - 37.
+Where did this occur?
+(Check all that apply): (1) In the classroom, (2) In an office on campus, (3) In another setting on campus, (4) An off-campus location - 38.
+Did you take any action after this experience/s?
+(Check all that apply): (1) Yes, I confronted the person who made the comments, (2) Yes, I spoke to my chair/supervisor, (3) Yes, I reported the incident to another campus office, (4) Yes, I made changes in my friend group (5) Yes, I no longer go to that place/venue, (6) Yes, other, (7) No - 39.
+During the last year, have you received unwanted sexually suggestive digital communications, either words or images or both, including emails, texts, social media communications, or in letters or other written communications? - 40.
+Who was the person/s sending unwanted communications? - 41.
+Did anything change because of this experience (check all that apply): (1) Yes, I confronted the person/s who sent it, (2) Yes, I reported the incident to my chair/supervisor, (3) Yes, I reported the incident to another campus office, (4) Yes, I made changes in my friend group, (5) Yes, other, (6) No

-Resources (4 questions)
+Resources (3 questions)